KDMG/tmo/README.md

 A (minimal) Transmodel ontological meta-model

 * File "tmo.ttl" includes the N3 serialization of the Transmodel ontological meta-model.
-* File "kpionto.rdf" includes the RDF/XML serialization of the Transmodel ontological meta-model.
+* File "tmo.rdf" includes the RDF/XML serialization of the Transmodel ontological meta-model.
 * The "example" folder includes usage examples of the ontology.

 How to cite